Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_geospatial/tb_zts_geospatial.md

 <img src = "assets/5.2.st_distance.png">

-Wow!
-Look at how far we have already came in so little time.
-Let's keep diving deeper into what geospatial insights we can derive in our next section.
+**Wow!** Look at how far we have already came in so little time.
+Let's keep diving deeper into what Geospatial insights we can derive in our next section.

 ### Step 3 - Click Next -->

 ## Conducting Geospatial Analysis - Part 2
-Duration: 4
+Duration: 3

 ### Overview
 Now that we understand how to create points, and calculate distance, we will now pile on a large set additional Snowflake Geospatial functionality to further our analysis.

-## Step 1 - Collecting Points, Drawing a Minimum Bounding Polygon and Calculating Area
+### Step 1 - Collecting Points, Drawing a Minimum Bounding Polygon and Calculating Area
 Please execute the next query which will take the building blocks from the previous section and now collect all of our Geography Points and build a Minimum Bounding Polygon from them.

 Within this query we will see the usage of [ST_NPOINTS](https://docs.snowflake.com/en/sql-reference/functions/st_npoints), [ST_COLLECT](https://docs.snowflake.com/en/sql-reference/functions/st_collect), [ST_ENVELOPE](https://docs.snowflake.com/en/sql-reference/functions/st_envelope) and [ST_AREA](https://docs.snowflake.com/en/sql-reference/functions/st_area).